ianforcements/ianforcements.github.io/_posts/2021-11-23-nft-recursive-broomcloset.markdown

 Why not?
 My intuition is that spending money for storage is really not crucial to the NFT business model, regardless of what this means for buyers.

 A proper dive into both requires a dedicated article, so I'll save that for another time.
+The TLDR is: I'm really, really skeptical that the economics of these systems are gonna result in permanent, cheap, extra-available storage for uninteresting artworks at the kind of scale that would make them meaningfully useful.

 [^1]: _I'd never heard of Steve Aoki actually, some googling tells me he's a musician of some kind.
 His website links to a few NFT collections on NiftyGateway, but nothing on OpenSea?
 His OpenSea profile is 'verified' though?
 I'm sure it's all legit._
 [^2]: _hic et nunc went offline sometime between the first draft of this article and publication, I have things to say about that but that also deserves a dedicated post, so that's for another time_